isabela-mnz/isabela-mnz/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&color=8B3CF0&width=435&lines=Hello+everyone%2C)](https://git.io/typing-svg)

 Hi, I'm Isabela, a Fullstack developer in training, currently pursuing a degree in Information Systems.
 I'm passionate about technology and committed to becoming an excellent professional in the field.
-I have experience with HTML, CSS, JavaScript, Python, and data privacy and protection.
+I have experience with HTML, CSS, JavaScript and data privacy and protection.
 Always eager to learn, I seek new challenges and opportunities to grow and expand my skills.

 <h2>GitHub Stats ⚡ </h2>
  <div>